kcartlidge/simples/README.md

 # Simples-Config

-An extremely easy to use configuration loader that follows simple priority rules for each setting.
+An easy to use configuration loader that follows simple priority rules for each setting.

 1. Environment variables take priority.
 2. Check a specified config file next.
-3. Drop back to a specified default.
+3. Drop back to a coded default.

 ## How to use it.

-The idea is that you should be specific about things that must change for your running environment, but also degrade to more general defaults whose values are shared across multiple environments.
+The idea is that you should be exact about things that must change for a named environment, but also degrade to more general defaults whose values are shared across multiple environments.